Elijah-Phifer/elijah-phifer.github.io/_publications/2023/2024-rjMCMC.md

 # pub_date:       "2023"

 abstract: >-
-  When the cover image is not provided, it will generate a random colorful bubble images as the cover image using the <code>bubble_visual_hash.js</code> script.
+  Modern phylogenetic paleobiology allows for a meaningful synthesis of quantitative paleobiology and phylogenetics.
+However, in achieving this synthesis, we have opened new frontiers of questions about appropriate model choice.
+In this manuscript, we explore the idea of incorporating model uncertainty in phylogenetic estimation with reversible jump Markov-chain Monte Carlo (rjMCMC).
+Using a previously-published study as a guide, we re-evaluate the strength of evidence for subcomponents of the Fossilized Birth-Death (FBD) process, implemented as a joint model.
+Using a combination of simulations and an empirical dataset of Cambrian echinoderms, the Cincta, we explore the performance and implications of rjMCMC applied to paleobiological data.
+Our results highlight the advantages of integrating over multiple sources of uncertainty when making phylogenetic inferences from fossil data, and provide a framework for quantifying the full range of alternative evolutionary scenarios.
 # cover:          /assets/images/covers/cover3.jpg
 authors:
   - Elijah Phifer
-  - David F Wright
+  - David Wright
-  - Peter J Wagner
+  - Peter Wagner
-  - April M Wright#
+  - April Wright#
 links:
 #  Code: https://github.com/luost26/bubble-visual-hash
 #  Demo: https://luost26.github.io/bubble-visual-hash